From a fishery building shaped like a fish to a concert hall that looks like a piano, discover these unique mimetic structures.

 Prague attracts tonnes of visitors each year with its stunning baroque and gothic architecture, fantastic cultural experiences, and sheer beauty.
 It’s also home to the incredible Dancing House Hotel.

-At the time, it was nicknamed the Fred and Ginger, after the dancers Fred Astaire and Ginger Rodgers.
+It was constructed in the 1990s and nicknamed the Fred and Ginger, after the dancers Fred Astaire and Ginger Rodgers.
 The stone tower symbolised Fred and the glass tower depicted Ginger.

 Built out of 99 concrete panels of varying shapes and sizes, it also has protruding window frames that give it a 3D effect.